 History, tourist information, and nearby accommodation

 This 14th-century gatehouse is all that remains of an Augustinian priory, founded in 1188 by William Marshall, lord of Cartmel (later Earl of Pembroke).
-None of the abbey's domestic buildings survive except for the striking gatehouse, which stands in solitary splendour leading from the square to the priory church.
+None of the abbey's domestic buildings survives except for the striking gatehouse, which stands in solitary splendour leading from the square to the priory church.

 The church was one of the few to survive the Dissolution of the Monasteries, a distinction it owed to Marshall, who stipulated that an altar should be provided within the church for the people of Cartmel.